ritkamargoritka/english-for-designers/brandcase/aromatoff.md

 ## ✅ Outcome

 The result is a flexible, elegant identity that can grow with the brand and hold many product variations without losing cohesion. **Aromatoff** is now a brand that speaks in **textures**, not trends — and whispers *“premium”* without screaming it.
+In addition, a dedicated brand case was created for the company — a detailed document that presents the brand story, concept evolution, and the design process behind the logo and visual system.
+This case helps communicate the brand’s vision both internally and externally, ensuring consistency and emotional clarity.

 ---